UNPLUGGED House: The Making of a Screen Free Family

-We are also game makers, with the PinBox 3000 DIY cardboard pinball machine kit, we use all of our craft and gaming inventiveness to combine for an ongoing pinball game design workshop.
+We are also game designers, with the PinBox 3000 DIY cardboard pinball machine kit, we use all of our craft and gaming inventiveness to combine for an ongoing pinball game design workshop.

 Engaging in kinetic and tactile DIY gaming is a big leap from flat touch screens, but no less fun when you can proudly display - a playable pinball “scrapbook," deep sea pinball, dinosaur pinball, LEGO pinball - all these are possible with interchangeable game boards.
 You could even add electronics and LEDs.
 Once you get started, your attention turns to all sorts of odds and ends, bits and parts, doo-dads (and moms), and whirly-gigs that can be converted into ramps, jumps, targets, obstacles!